Should I buy the the Firenze Card to visit Florence?

 Remember you can only visit each museum ONCE so that means you cannot think to stop for a quick visit and come back the next day for a longer visit.
 Your entrance into that museum has been “used up”.

-If you and a partner plan on visiting just the Uffizi and Accademia, then the Card is not worth purchasing.
-You can buy prebooked tickets at less cost.
+If you and a partner plan on just visiting the Uffizi and Accademia, then the Card is not worth purchasing.
+You can buy prebooked tickets online for each of the two museums and end up spending less.
+Prebooked tickets (you can buy them here) also give you entrance through a separate entrance.

 To make the card worthwhile, you need to plan on visiting at least the Uffizi, Accademia, Palazzo Vecchio, the Pitti Palace and the Boboli Gardens, the Medici Chapels and the Brancacci Chapel.
-If you do follow the 3 day itinerary mentioned above, then the Firenze Card is worth buying!
+If you do follow the 3 day itinerary mentioned above, then the Firenze Card is definitely worth buying!
+If you're visiting in the summer when there are many visitors to Florence in general and you were planning to visit more than the Uffizi and Accademia, the card is also worth getting to skip the lines at the other monuments.

-If you're a family with 2 minors, they get in free everywhere so they don't factor into the equation.... but if you're planning to just visit State museums during your visit, the Amici degli Uffizi pass might be a better deal for your family at €100 (rather than the €144 two Firenze Cards would cost you).
+If you're a family with 2 minors, they get in free most everywhere so they don't really factor into the equation.... but if you're planning to just visit State museums during your visit, the Amici degli Uffizi pass might be a better deal for your family at €100 total (rather than the €144 two Firenze Cards for the adults would cost you).

 Museums included in the Firenze Card